Alejandro Ferrer López: Political career

 In 1993 he acted as legal advisor to the Adhesion Commission of Panama before the GATT and until 1994, he became Deputy Permanent Representative before that body.
 Between 1998 and 1999 he was a member of the Presidential Commission against Money Laundering, and in the periods 1996–1999 and 2008–2009, he was a member of the Council of Foreign Relations.

 Between 1994 and 1995 he served as permanent ambassador to the World Trade Organization in Geneva, Switzerland and Alternate Ambassador to the United Nations and other international organizations.
 Between 1995 and 1996, he was Foreign Trade Advisor at the Embassy of Panama in Washington.
 Between 1996 and 1997 he was Vice Minister of Foreign Affairs.

 Minister of Commerce and Industries

 He was Minister of Commerce and Industries from 2004 to 2008, appointed by the then president Martín Torrijos Espino.

-During his tenure as minister, he managed, through appropriate promotion policies, that Panama will exceed for the first time the billion in exports, for several years.
-It also promoted the Multinational Offices Act, which has attracted more than 150 world-renowned companies to the country, generating thousands of jobs.
+During his tenure as minister, Panama's exports exceeded US$1 billion for the first time.
+He also promoted legislation concerning multinational corporations, which was intended to attract international companies to establish regional offices in Panama.